DavidEvangelistaC99/sophyCode/README.md

 processing gain when combined with matched filtering and Doppler processing.

 ## Methods
-- Linear FM (chirp) waveform generation
+- Chirp waveform generation
 - USRP-based transmission and reception
 - Matched filtering and pulse compression
 - Doppler spectrum analysis
 - SNR estimation over azimuth angles
 - Pulse Pair processing for radar moment estimation
-- Validation using **real data from the SOPHy weather radar**
+- Validation using real data from the SOPHy weather radar
 - Generation of PPI products including reflectivity, radial velocity, spectral width, and polarimetric variables

 ## Results
+The results presented in this section correspond to a comparative evaluation between the proposed chirp-based pulse compression scheme and the previously used complementary code waveforms.

-- Approximately **13.8 dB average SNR improvement** compared to complementary codes
+- Approximately 13.8 dB average SNR improvement
-- Reduction of the blind range by approximately **150 m**
+- Reduction of the blind range by approximately 150 m
-- Extension of the detectable radial velocity range up to **±20 m/s**
+- Extension of the detectable radial velocity range up to ±20 m/s
-- Improved resolution with a **Peak SideLobe Ratio (PSLR) of −30.7 dB**, obtained from spectral analysis of the transmitted chirp waveform, providing an upper-bound estimate of pulse compression performance
+- Improved resolution with a PSLR of −30.7 dB, obtained from spectral analysis of the transmitted chirp waveform, providing an upper-bound estimate of pulse compression performance

 ## Repository Structure
 - `tx/`: Waveform generation and transmission scripts using a USRP platform